 ULONG EVNTAPI EventWriteEx( [in] REGHANDLE RegHandle, [in] PCEVENT_DESCRIPTOR EventDescriptor, [in] ULONG64 Filter, [in] ULONG Flags, [in, optional] LPCGUID ActivityId, [in, optional] LPCGUID RelatedActivityId, [in] ULONG UserDataCount, [in, optional] PEVENT_DATA_DESCRIPTOR UserData );

 Registration handle of the provider.
 The handle comes from EventRegister.
 The generated event will use the ProviderId associated with the handle.

 Number of EVENT_DATA_DESCRIPTOR structures in UserData.
 The maximum number is 128.

 - ERROR_INVALID_PARAMETER: One or more of the parameters is not valid.

 - ERROR_INVALID_HANDLE: The registration handle of the provider is not valid.

-- ERROR_ARITHMETIC_OVERFLOW: The event size is larger than the allowed maximum (64k - header).|
+- ERROR_ARITHMETIC_OVERFLOW: The event size is larger than the allowed maximum (64KB - header).

 - ERROR_MORE_DATA: The session buffer size is too small for the event.